Gzh0821/pvzg_site/src/en/guide/level/levelguide.md

 ## Custom Levels

 The custom level file of the game "PvZ2 Gardendless" is similar to the original version.
-It is a text file with the suffix `.json`, which contains all the information of the level, including plants, zombies, terrain, etc.
+It is a JSON/JSON5 text file with the suffix `.json` or `json5`, which contains all the information of the level, including plants, zombies, terrain, etc.

 Compared with the original version, the level file of "PvZ2 Gardendless" adds some new fields to describe the basic information of the level.